pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetScreenSize>`__ :index:`XPLMGetScreenSize`

-.. py:function::  getScreenBoundsGlobal()
+.. py:function::  getScreenBoundsGlobal() -> Tuple[int, int, int, int]

  This routine returns the bounds of the "global" X-Plane desktop, in boxels.

- :return: Tuple of (left, top, right, bottom) in boxels
+ :return: Tuple (left, top, right, bottom) in boxels
- :rtype: tuple[int, int, int, int]

  Unlike the non-global version :func:`getScreenSize`, this is multi-monitor aware.
 There are three primary consequences of multimonitor awareness: